The Queendom of Bees

 To be given the task of collecting nectar and pollen, a young worker bee has to climb the proverbial ladder.
 As a young one, her first job is to keep the hive clean, then she becomes a nurse to the brood, she builds the cells where the queen lays her eggs, she progresses to the position of ‘hive guard’ and finally the responsibility of collecting nectar and pollen for the hive and making honey.

-THE BEGINNING OF THE END FOR THE QUEEN BEE: When a queen becomes old and infertile, the worker bees choose a couple of potential successors at the larval stage, and feed them with special food called ‘royal jelly’.
+When a queen becomes old and infertile, the worker bees choose a couple of potential successors at the larval stage, and feed them with special food created by the nurse worker bees called ‘royal jelly’.
 This food makes the larvae grow bigger and fertile.
 Of these, one will be chosen to be queen.
-Royal jelly is also fed to other larvae for 2-3 days, after which their diet changes to bee bread.
+Royal jelly is also fed to other larvae for 2-3 days (which is just enough for nutrition but not enough to make them fertile), after which their diet changes to bee bread.
 Bee bread is a mixture of pollen and nectar and is the main source of food for all bees in the hive.
-The workers bees also assassinate a queen that produces infertile drones.
+Its the royal jelly that makes the queen fertile.
+The workers bees also maim and assassinate the queen bee when her fertility goes down due to age or any other factors.
+This is because such a queen will produce infertile drones.
 Infertile drones are a drain on the hive resources.

 WHAT DO DRONES DO?

-THE TRAGIC CASE OF THE DRONES: The drones are all male.
-Their only job is to mate with a queen.
-Sexually mature drones set out from their hives and congregate in an area we humans call Drone Congregation Area (DCA) to mate with virgin queens.
+from their hives and congregate in an area we humans call Drone Congregation Area (DCA) to mate with virgin queens.
 When the virgin queen enters the DCA, the drones follow her in a comet formation.
 The queen will mate with several drones midflight.
 During the process of mating the drone inserts his endophallus ejaculating semen.
 After mating he pulls away from the queen, due to which the endophallus still within the queen is violently ripped away from his body.
 After which he dies.
 When the next drone bee is about to mate with the queen, he pulls out the endophallus of the previous drone.

-THE FATE OF THE ‘LAZY’ DRONE BEE: In the highly unlikely event that the drone survives this and returns to the hive, he will be driven away from the hive as his purpose is served and he will not be able mate again.
+In the highly unlikely event that the drone survives this and returns to the hive, he will be driven away from the hive as his purpose is served and he will not be able mate again.
 Which means any drones that return to the hive or don’t leave the hive (lazy drone) doesn’t serve their purpose and therefore are a burden to the hive during winter.
 So the worker bees chase them out.

 That’s in brief is The Queendom of the Bees.